 First get experience with smaller systems.
-Start with single phase single unit, so that you are already familiar with the necessary equipment and software required.
+If you are new to Victron, please start with simpler designs, so that you become familiar with the necessary training, equipment and software required.

 It is also recommended to hire an installer that has experience with these more complex Victron systems, for both the design and the commissioning.